PlayStation: PlayStation App

 The PlayStation App is an application that was released on January 11, 2011, in several European countries for iOS (version 4 and above) and for Android (version 1.6 and above), and has been installed more than 3.6 million times as of March 2, 2014.
 It allows users to view their trophies, see which of their PSN friends are online and read up to date information about PlayStation.
 It does not feature any gaming functionality.

 PlayStation Mobile

-The PlayStation Mobile (formerly PlayStation Suite) is a software framework that will be used to provide downloadable PlayStation content to devices running Android 2.3 and above as well as the PlayStation Vita.
-The framework will be cross-platform and cross-device, which is what Sony calls "hardware-neutral".
-It was set to release before the end of calendar year 2011.
-In addition, Android devices that have been certified to be able to playback PlayStation Suite content smoothly will be certified with the PlayStation Certified certification.
+The PlayStation Mobile (formerly PlayStation Suite) was a software framework that was used to provide downloadable PlayStation content to devices running Android 2.3 and above as well as the PlayStation Vita.
+As such, it was a cross-platform and cross-device framework, which Sony dubbed "hardware-neutral".
+It was set to release before the end of calendar year 2011, and released on October 3, 2012.
+In addition, Android devices that had the ability to playback PlayStation Suite content smoothly was certified with the PlayStation Certified certification.
+The PlayStation Mobile program did not gain much traction, and after depreciating Android support was discontinued after 2015.